frederic-perez/AmE-dictionary/data/dictionary.md

 __avocado__ _n_
 __avocation__ _n_ :two::pencil2: An activity taken up in addition to one’s regular work or profession, usually for enjoyment; a hobby. _Her detective avocation._ :es: (= minor occupation) > diversión, distracción; (= employment) > vocación
 __avow__ _v_ :two::hammer: (avowed)
+__avowal__ _n_ An open statement of affirmation; frank acknowledgment or admission. _Syn_ avouchment _He had no right to extort a confession of attachment from me when he had made no correspondent avowal himself._
 __avuncular__ _adj_ :five: Everyone likes an avuncular guy, that is someone who is kind and patient and generally indulgent with people younger than he is.
 The Dalai Lama is an avuncular fellow.
 So is Santa Claus.
 Unless you haven’t been good.
 Resembling a uncle in kindness or indulgence. __1__ Of or concerned with an uncle. __2__ Resembling an uncle; friendly; helpful.
 __aw__ _interj_ :three: Used to express sympathy, tenderness, disapproval, or disbelief. _Aw, snap!_
 __awakening__ _n_